Okmeque1/software/PythonSoft/COMPTEST.md

 GUI-PWD.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

+ERROR GENERATOR.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

 ## TRINKET.IO

 ### GAMES